MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/howto-troubleshoot-common-connection-issues.md

 * User error: Double-check the connection string.
 You might have mistyped parameters like the server name.
 You can find connection strings for various language frameworks and psql in the Azure portal.
-Go to the **Connection strings** page in your Hyperscale (Citus) cluster.
-Also keep in mind that Hyperscale (Citus) clusters have only one database and its predefined name is **citus**.
+Go to the **Connection strings** page in your cluster.
+Also keep in mind that clusters have only one database and its predefined name is **citus**.

 ### Steps to resolve persistent connectivity issues